Yusu-f/livegap-charts/docs/getting-started.md

 ## Step 3: Customize Chart

-In the chart editor, you can add custom data using the data spreadsheet at the bottom of your screen.
+In the chart editor, you can add custom data using the spreadsheet at the bottom of the screen.

 You may also import data from an existing file by clicking the `DATA` tab and then clicking `Import`.